the-black-eagle/script.streaming.radio.helper/README.md

 Use Fanart - whether or not to look up logos online at fanart.tv

 use theaudiodb - whether or not to look up logos at theaudiodb

+lookup logo/thumb for featured artists - whether or not to try to look up all artists if there is at least one featured artist on the track

+delay for thumb/logo/banner rotation - how many seconds to wait before changing the thumb/logo/banner to the next one for tracks with featured artists

 ###Station Names
 ***